As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 March 8, 2021

-But maybe the problem is no more complicated than not realizing that you need bright nickel plating under the brass?
+But maybe the problem is no more complicated than not realizing that you should have bright nickel plating under the brass?
 Please get back to us about the bright nickel plating under your brass plating or the lack of it.
 The usual procedure when you want dull brass is to plate directly onto the steel, but when you want bright brass to plate onto bright nickel plating.

 Luck & Regards,